By Chris Lusk

 STRATEGY 1: Answer immediately

 Airbnb suggests that hosts respond to inquiries within 24 hours (response time), and that you need to respond to as many as possible (response rate).
 Okay, seriously, if you can’t respond in 24 hours, or worse yet, can’t respond at all, you have bigger operational issues than this post will cover.
 (I need to pump the brakes here before I go on a long rant about why Airbnb needs to seriously update their response rate expectations, and reward hosts who answer in under 15 minutes.
 I will save that for another post.)

-So your team responds in an hour, or even 30 minutes on a good day?
+So your team responds in an hour or even 30 minutes on a good day?
 Sorry, not good enough.
-Not only are you doing exactly what every other mid-sized to enterprise level PMC is doing, your response rate is still not inline with the prospective guest's shopping behaviors.
+Not only are you doing exactly what every other mid-sized to enterprise-level PMC is doing, your response rate is still not in line with the prospective guest’s shopping behaviors.

 By the numbers, guests are spending 2 to 3 minutes on a listing, reviewing the rules, scrolling through the photos, and asking questions.
 What’s more, they are on their phone where notifications of your response are immediate and easily accessible (more on that in a minute.)

 And I am not talking about sending emails.
 I am talking about sending messages natively, in-app, through Airbnb.
-Emails not only get lost in spam, they create a speed bump in the communication process by forcing the prospect to switch to a different environment for communication.
+Emails not only get lost in spam, but they also create a speed bump in the communication process by forcing the prospect to switch to a different environment for communication.

 Keep the conversation in this channel, the one they are captive on, right this second!
 Engage them immediately and don’t give them the chance to scroll to the next listing.

 STRATEGY 2: Automate upsells based on the guest mix